Moving to Santa Tecla, El Salvador

 We asked people in Santa Tecla if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Santa Tecla, it's important to avoid discussing politics or the civil war that took place in the country, as these topics can be sensitive and controversial.
 Avoid making negative comments about the country or comparing it unfavorably to other countries, as this can be seen as disrespectful.
 It's also considered rude to refuse food or drink when offered by a host.
 In El Salvador, punctuality is not as strictly observed as in some other cultures, so don't take it as a sign of disrespect if someone is late.
 Avoid wearing revealing clothing, as modesty is valued in Salvadoran culture.
 It's also considered impolite to interrupt someone while they're speaking, so wait for your turn to speak.
 Avoid pointing with your finger, as this is considered rude.
 Instead, use your whole hand to gesture.
-Lastly, it's important to remember that personal space is not as highly valued in El Salvador as it is in some other cultures, so don't be surprised if people stand closer to you than you're used to," remarked one expat in Santa Tecla, El Salvador.
+Lastly, it's important to remember that personal space is not as highly valued in El Salvador as it is in some other cultures, so don't be surprised if people stand closer to you than you're used to," said one expat in Santa Tecla.

 About the Author